How Rates Move:

 Rates Currently Trending: Neutral

-Mortgage rates are trending sideways this morning.
-Last week the MBS market worsened by -1bps.
-This caused rates to move mostly sideways for the week.
-We saw a bit of elevated rate volatility last week.
+Mortgage rates are trending sideways to slightly higher so far today.
+Last week the MBS market improved by +40bps.
+This was enough to move rates lower last week.
+We saw moderate to low rate volatility through most of week.

 This Week’s Rate Forecast: Neutral

-Three Things: These are the three areas that have the greatest ability to move rates this week.
-1) Central Bank, 2) Geo-Political, and 3) Domestic
+Three Things: These are the three areas that have the greatest ability to impact rates this week.
+1) Coronavirus, 2) Domestic 3) thanksgiving.

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.

 All information furnished has been forwarded to you and is provided by thetbwsgroup only for informational purposes.
 Forecasting shall be considered as events which may be expected but not guaranteed.
 Neither the forwarding party and/or company nor thetbwsgroup assume any responsibility to any person who relies on information or forecasting contained in this report and disclaims all liability in respect to decisions or actions, or lack thereof based on any or all of the contents of this report.

 INTENT AND CAPABILITIES DISCLAIMER SplitReady and SplitReady – Divorce Mortgage Pro is not a lending institution and does not extend credit.
 SplitReady and SpliReady – Divorce Mortgage Pro does not accept, process, underwrite or fund loans for any purpose.
 All content and services are of an educational, advisory and consultative nature and do not represent the products or capabilities of any specific institution.